dfalster/baad/Tasks.md

 * Referencing
    - Import bib files for each study
    - Function to print reference, also DOI, URL
+   - function `formatBib` was added to R-working (RAD); testing and extending in progress

 ## Code improvements